TJHeuvel/rival-doc/Tutorial/tutorial-camera.md

 [Tutorial](../tutorial.md)

-# Tutorial - Camera Handling
+# Tutorial - Camera Setup

 Now we will set up a simple camera.
 You can start by downloading the Simple Camera .zip available here.
 It contains all the files needed to create a basic orbit camera: